Princess (car): Princess

 After the publication of the Ryder Report in March 1975, one of its key recommendations was to consolidate the many British Leyland brands into a single "Leyland Cars" organisation with a common dealer network for all marques and models.
 By September 1975, the process of unifying Austin and Morris dealerships was advanced sufficiently, while the Wolseley marque was to be abandoned.
 Thus the policy of selling seven 18–22 series models under three different marques was changed and the range was reduced to four models all sold under the Princess name.
-All cars now used the Austin versions flat bonnet and horizontally-vaned grille, a crown badge was affixed to the point of the bonnet and the script word "Princess" was affixed to the grille replacing the "Austin" script, the thick vinyl-clad C-pillars and the boot.
+All cars now used the Austin versions flat bonnet and horizontally vaned grille, a crown badge was affixed to the point of the bonnet and the script word "Princess" was affixed to the grille replacing the "Austin" script, the thick vinyl-clad C-pillars and the boot.
 The 1800 models bore the twin headlights, with the 2200 models sporting the wedge-shaped headlights Harris Mann had designed the car to be seen with.

 Build quality of the Princess was affected by poor quality control and constant industrial disputes; it gained a reputation for unreliability it could never shake off, even though quality improved in later years.
 The styling, praised upon introduction, was soon labelled "ugly".
 To quote a phrase in Parker's Car Price Guide from the 1990s, "an early critic suggested that the people responsible for designing the front and rear of the car were not speaking to one another".

 Models

 Princess 2

 In July 1978, the Princess was given a revamp and renamed the Princess 2.
 The main change was the replacement of the 1800 cc B-series engine with the new O-series engine.
 The new engine was offered in two sizes: 1695 cc and 1993 cc.
 Since there was an 1800 cc tax barrier for company cars at the time, the 1700 cc O-series engine was developed to take advantage of that, whilst the 2000 cc engine was developed for the private motorists who wanted something different from the hugely popular Ford Cortina.
 The L and HL models had the twin headlamps and the HLS models got the trapezoids.
-The car had perhaps reached its pinnacle when the prestigious Motoring Which publication described the Princess 2200HLS automatic model as "An excellent car, marred only by poor reliability".
+The car had perhaps reached its pinnacle when the prestigious Motoring Which publication described the Princess 2200 HLS automatic model as "An excellent car, marred only by poor reliability".

 Production of the Princess ceased in November 1981.

 The basic Princess design lived on in revised form until 1984 as the Austin Ambassador.